 There is so much to see and do in each of the parks that there is rarely a reason you’ll need to visit more than one park in a day.

-However, if you are planning on making a visit to a Disney World water park during your trip, then you should definitely get the Park Hopper Plus option for your tickets.
+However, if you want to visit a Disney World water park during your trip, then you should definitely get the Park Hopper Plus option for your tickets.

-For only $11 more, you can upgrade to the Park Hopper Plus option and get as many visits to the water parks as you have days on your park ticket.
+For the same price, you can upgrade to the Park Hopper Plus option and get parking hopping PLUS as many visits to the water parks (and more) as you have days on your park ticket.

 So if a visit to a water park is in your plans anyway, go for the Park Hopper Plus option for a LOT of added value at little cost.

 How Far In Advance Should I Buy My Disney World Tickets?

 Knowing when to buy your cheap Disney World tickets is critical to your vacation.